17 Aug Member Spotlight: Lori M.

-When Lori “Mish” Megow celebrated her 10-year anniversary as a Vail Place member, her life felt more stable and full of purpose than it had throughout the two-decade span of her career in finance.
+When Lori “Mish” Megow celebrated her 11th anniversary Vail Place member this year, her life felt more stable and full of purpose than it had throughout the two-decade span of her career in finance.
 In spite of struggling with severe anxiety and depression since her teen years, Lori had worked her way through college and remained employed in her field, although she bounced from job to job as her anxiety worsened.
-Finally, however, her symptoms forced her to quit.
+Eventually, her symptoms forced her to quit.

 Lori is now very active in many facets of Vail Place.
-She serves on the Uptown Minneapolis advisory council along with four other members and two volunteers.
+She serves on the Uptown Minneapolis Advisory Council, along with three other members and three people from the outside community.
 The council hosts tables at events to promote Vail Place and helps coordinate fundraising events.
-She is also a representative on the Uptown Association community relations council, which gives her the opportunity to help the organization put a face to the Vail Place name.
-Lori was also recently appointed to the Clubhouse International Faculty, which is part of a Clubhouse accreditation system that involves two-person, trained Faculty teams from Accredited Clubhouses.
+She is also a representative on the Uptown Association Community Relations Council, which gives her the opportunity to help the organization put a face to the Vail Place name.
+Additionally, Lori was appointed to the Clubhouse International Faculty, which is part of a Clubhouse accreditation system that involves two-person, trained Faculty teams from Accredited Clubhouses.

 Lori completed her training in March and recently traveled to the Fort Myers Hope Clubhouse in Florida.
 With a staff member teammate from the Salt Lake City Alliance Clubhouse, she reviewed the Hope Clubhouse based on 37 established standards.
 She says the approach is consistent regardless of location and that the Hope Clubhouse did things just like the Vail Uptown Clubhouse, despite being a smaller facility.
 In addition to her evaluation duties on these visits, Lori looks for opportunities to learn from other Clubhouses and improve Vail Place.
 She said, “No matter what Clubhouse I go to, I’ll look for something to bring that we could do better.”